 After taking your IELTS exam you can view your provisional results on the IELTS website.
 Please note the preview of your IELTS result cannot be used as official confirmation of your test result.

-Your official result is available online approximately 13 days after your test date and will remain available until 28 days afterwards (for 15 days total).
+Your provisional result is available online approximately 13 days after your test date and will remain available until 28 days afterwards (for 15 days total).

 If you are unhappy with your exam results you may request a re-mark on any or all of the exam areas.
 You must request a re-mark within six weeks of the exam date or four weeks from the day the results are issued.